MCP-Mirror/oslook_mcp-servers-schemas/README.md

 - No need for local installation of MCP server.
 - Easy retrieval of up-to-date server and tool information.
 - Review of schema definitions provided in the [Website](https://mcp.oslook.com) and this document.

+## How to Contribute to MCP Servers Schemas Repository

+### 1. Create a New Issue
+- Click on the "Issues" tab and then click "New issue".
+- Provide a clear title that describes your contribution (e.g., "Add MCP Server XYZ").
+- In the description, specify the name of the MCP server you are referring to and provide any additional details or schemas if applicable.

+### 2. Task Assignment
+- We will review your issue and add it to our list of tasks.
+- You will be notified once your task has been assigned.

+### 3. Regular Updates
+- We will periodically update the schemas for the MCP server in this repository.
+- Keep an eye on the repository for updates, and you can always pull the latest definitions as needed.

+Thank you for contributing to our project!

 ## Official Integrations